russbrenner/k8s-juiceshop/README.md

 # K8s, Juiceshop & Check Point Appsec

 ## Overview
-This repository installs K8s on AKS with Terraform, deploys Juiceshop and secures it with Check Point Appsec
+This repository installs K8s on AKS with Terraform, deploys OWASP Juiceshop and secures it with Check Point Appsec

 ## Prerequisites